hvac-io/hvac-io.github.io/_posts/2014-12-08-first-look-at-haystack.md

 But it immediately goes downhill from there:
 Units can be SI (obviously) or US/imperial.

-Seriously, what-the-fuck?.
+Seriously, what-the-fuck?
 You don't start to design a standard for the next 50 years by including anything else than SI.
 (There's only 3 countries left that aren't on SI, you can see them on this [map](http://en.wikipedia.org/wiki/Metric_system#mediaviewer/File:Metric_system_adoption_map.svg).)